SARS-CoV-2 virus isolated from air within a car

 Researchers at the University of Florida collected the SARS-CoV-2 virus which causes COVID-19 from the air within a car driven for 15 minutes by a patient confirmed to have the illness.
 The driver had minimal symptoms, without a cough, and was not wearing a face mask during the drive.

 Senior author J. Glenn Morris, Jr., M.D., M.P.H & T.M., who directs UF’s Emerging Pathogens Institute, says the findings underscore the importance of wearing a mask when using public transportation or sharing a vehicle with another person.
 Their work is currently posted on the medRxiv preprint server and is publicly available.
+(Editor's note, 5/3/21: since this article originally posted, this work was peer-reviewed and published in the International Journal of Infectious Diseases.)

 “In a way, we showed what you expect to find,” Dr. Morris says.
 “However, in contrast to prior studies, we were able to isolate the virus from the air of the car.
 We also used an air sampler that let us stratify particles collected from the air by size, and we only found culturable, or viable, virus in a size range that can be inhaled into the lower lungs.”